home-assistant/developers.home-assistant/docs/core/entity/update.md

 Optionally specifies what type of entity it is.

-| Value | Description
+| Constant | Description
 | ----- | -----------
-| firmware | The update is a firmware update for a device.
+| `UpdateDeviceClass.FIRMWARE` | The update is a firmware update for a device.